Skip to content

 • is_incremental() branches → stripped (Rocky derives the watermark filter from [strategy])

-• dbt generic tests (unique, not_null, accepted_values, relationships) — translated column-by-column to [[tests]] blocks in the model sidecar (see Generic test mapping below)
+• dbt generic tests (unique, not_null, accepted_values, relationships) are translated column-by-column to [[tests]] blocks — including the configured forms that carry severity: (a warn becomes a Rocky warning, not a hard error) and where: (a row filter) (see Generic test mapping below)

 • <dbt_project>/seeds/ → copied verbatim into <out>/seeds/

-By design, the importer does not translate the following — Rocky has no Jinja runtime, and these need a manual pass.
+By design, the importer does not translate the following.
+Rocky has no Jinja runtime, so these need a manual pass.
 Each item is detected and listed under “Known limitations” in MIGRATION-NOTES.md, with # TODO: dbt-jinja-not-translated comments above any leftover Jinja in emitted SQL:

-• dbt macros and dbt_packages/ — Rocky has no Jinja runtime; macro bodies do not expand.
+• dbt macros and dbt_packages/.
+Rocky has no Jinja runtime, so macro bodies do not expand.

-• Unmapped materialized values (materialized_view, dynamic_table, seed) — flattened to full_refresh and listed in MIGRATION-NOTES.md.
+• Unmapped materialized values (dynamic_table, seed): flattened to full_refresh and listed in MIGRATION-NOTES.md. (materialized_view maps natively to Rocky’s materialized_view strategy.)

 Run rocky import-dbt pointing at your dbt project directory: